xplshn/cbc/README.md

 This compiler is a project aiming to make a valid B compiler, with _optional_ extensions for C interoperability, and a modules system like Go's

-The project is currently in its infancy, and the long-term goals are very ambitious.
-This is the current roadmap:

 ```
 ]~/Documents/TrulyMine/cbc@ ./cbc